DataDog/hiring-engineers/answers.md

               ],
               "viz": "timeseries"
           }
-        }
+        },
 ...
+      ],
+...
 ```

-> The query here matches on the monitor and reports anomalies on the graph based on deviations from expected behavior.
+> The query below matches on the monitor's title and reports anomalies on the graph based on deviations from expected behavior.

 `"events": [{"q": "MySQL CPU Anomaly"}],`

+> Here's what the anomaly graph actually looks like.
+I triggered MySQL anomalies by [running a script](scripts/select_abunch.sh) that spammed the DB with a large number of `SELECT` queries.
+You can see the anomalies highlighted in red on the graph below.

+![]images/anomalous_behavior.png

+*Anomalous MySQL events after executing `select_abunch.sh`*